nanoporetech/read_until_api/README.md

 Two demonstration programs are provided (and are installed into MinKNOW/ont-python/bin/):

-   i)  read_until_simple: this serves as a simple test, and the code
+   1.  `read_until_simple`: this serves as a simple test, and the code demonstrates use of basic functionality for develops (read_until.simple).
-       demonstrates use of basic functionality for develops (read_until.simple). ii) read_until_ident: this is a rather more fully featured example of use of the API to identify reads via basecalling and alignment.
+   2.  `read_until_ident`: this is a rather more fully featured example of use of the API to identify reads via basecalling and alignment.
 To run it requires the optional dependencies of scrappy and mappy.
 The latter of these can be installed via `ont-python/bin/python -m pip install mappy`,